 The biggest talking points regarding AMD’s RDNA 2 architecture are that it will feature ray tracing, and also enable the much-desired 4K gaming experience.
 While this has been a stable characteristic for Nvidia’s RTX series since 2018, AMD has been notably murky with its response.
 Until now.

 AMD supported rumors of its next GPU series supporting ray tracing even as far as 2019, when the RX 5000 series were still relatively fresh.
 It turns out that it did have those capabilities planned, and the implementation might seem odd.
 Where Nvidia has separate RT cores in charge of ray tracing performance, AMD tacked on its ray accelerators on each of the compute units.

-It would be a little dishonest to claim either method is superior, but based on the only evidence we have available, Nvidia did create a pretty good ray tracing solution.
-However, let’s be patient and see full AMD benchmarks and then compare the two technologies.
+It would be a little dishonest to claim either method is superior, but based on the evidence we have available, Nvidia does have a better ray tracing solution.
+However, we have to remember that Nvidia had two years to fully develop these ray tracing capabilities.

 Another aspect that is being talked up is the support for variable rate shading and mesh shaders, although that was sort of expected at this point.

 RDNA 2 is the successor to RDNA, which in turn is the successor to GCN.
 What enabled RDNA to be such a step-up was the alignment of wavefront size to SIMD size, but also the improvement in the efficiency department.

 Part of the reason for this improvement was the switch from the 14nm process to 7nm, which people thought RDNA 2 couldn’t repeat as they’ll stick to the 7nm process.
 However, AMD managed to bring a welcomed surprise to the table following the RX 6000 reveal event.